Airbnb reverses on delisting Israeli settlements, won't profit off West Bank

 The Delaware lawsuit accused Airbnb of violating U.S. housing discrimination law by “redlining” Jewish-owned properties while letting Muslims and Christians continue to use the company’s service.
 The California lawsuit made similar claims.

-The Shurat HaDina Law Center in Israel, which was involved in the U.S. lawsuit against Airbnb, called the company’s about-face “a powerful defeat for the anti-Israel boycott movement.”
+The Shurat HaDin Law Center in Israel, which was involved in the U.S. lawsuit against Airbnb, called the company’s about-face “a powerful defeat for the anti-Israel boycott movement.”

 “The policy Airbnb announced last November was abject discrimination against Jewish users of the website,” Nitsana Darshan-Leitner, one of the lawyers in the U.S. case, said in a statement.
 “We commend Airbnb for recognizing that it had landed on the wrong side of this issue and changing the policy.”